 Dr. Mauro earned his B.S. in Glass Engineering Science (2001), B.A. in Computer Science (2001), and Ph.D. in Glass Science (2006), all from Alfred University.
 He joined Corning Inc. in 1999, where he served in various capacities, including senior research manager of the Glass Research department.
 Dr. Mauro is the inventor or co-inventor of several new glass compositions for Corning, including Corning Gorilla® Glass products.
 He is a pioneer in the use of physics-based modeling for the design of new glassy materials and is the inventor of new models for supercooled liquid and glass viscosity, glass structure and topology, relaxation behavior, and thermal and mechanical properties.
 In 2017, Dr. Mauro joined the Pennsylvania State University as professor of Materials Science and Engineering.

 Dr. Mauro is currently a world-recognized expert in fundamental and applied glass science, statistical mechanics, computational and condensed matter physics, thermodynamics, and the topology of disordered networks.
-He is the author of over 240 peer-reviewed publications and has given over 200 presentations at international conferences and seminars.
-His publications have been cited over 8000 times, with an h-index of 42.
-Dr. Mauro has 42 granted U.S. patents and an additional 40 patents pending.
+He is the author of over 260 peer-reviewed publications and has given over 200 presentations at international conferences and seminars.
+His publications have been cited over 9000 times, with an h-index of 45.
+Dr. Mauro has 49 granted U.S. patents and an additional 40 patents pending.
+He is also the co-author of Fundamentals of Inorganic Glasses, 3rd ed.
+(Elsevier, 2019), the definitive textbook in glass science and engineering.

 Building on more than eighteen years of industrial research experience, Dr. Mauro uses a combination of theoretical and experimental approaches to address fundamental problems in glass science and engineering.